-Taking nutritional Dandelion extract/root supplements can benefit cancer patients with Parathyroid Carcinoma on Radiation treatment.
-But avoid Dandelion supplements if on Ibrutinib treatment for Waldenstrom Macroglobulinemia (Relapsed Refractory).
-Similarly, taking nutritional supplement Dandelion can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene CDKN1B.
-But avoid taking nutritional supplement Dandelion when at genetic risk of cancer due to mutation of gene MRE11.
+Taking Dandelion extracts or nutritional supplements may benefit Primary Uterine Myxoid Leiomyosarcoma patients on Radiation treatment over Aloe Vera nutritional supplements.
+But Dandelion supplements or Dandelion extracts offer less benefit if on Radiation treatment for Primary Esophageal Neuroendocrine Tumor compared to Star Anise.
+Similarly, taking nutritional supplements Dandelion may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene CTNNB1 over Broccoli.
+But avoid nutritional supplements Dandelion when at genetic risk of cancer due to mutation of gene MYC.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Waldenstrom Macroglobulinemia (Relapsed Refractory) or Parathyroid Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Dandelion.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Uterine Myxoid Leiomyosarcoma or Primary Esophageal Neuroendocrine Tumor, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Dandelion.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Dandelion?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene MRE11 the same as due to mutation of gene CDKN1B?
-Are the implications of Waldenstrom Macroglobulinemia (Relapsed Refractory) the same as Parathyroid Carcinoma?
-Is it one and the same if you are on treatment Ibrutinib or on Radiation?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Dandelion extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene CTNNB1 the same as due to mutation of gene MYC?
+Are the implications of Primary Uterine Myxoid Leiomyosarcoma the same as Primary Esophageal Neuroendocrine Tumor?
+Is it one and the same if you are on treatment with Radiation or Radiation?

 Dandelion is an edible herb with yellow flowers which is native to Europe, but grows in different parts of the world.
 Dandelion root has strong antioxidant properties and has also been used in traditional Chinese medicine for managing various health conditions including stomach and liver conditions.
 Some of the purported uses/benefits of dandelion include: